g1lg4m3sh/pops/README.md

 `The script will:`
 - Download image resources file from AWS S3 (https://s3.eu-central-1.amazonaws.com/devops-exercise/pandapics.tar.gz) and extract it's content to '/public/images'.
 - Create, build & run the App + DB using “docker-compose build” & “docker-compose up” command.
-- Check the App's health at the end of the deployment flow and will terminate itself and the containers upon anyuthing other than HTTP response code 200.
+- Check the App's health at the end of the deployment flow and will terminate itself and the containers upon anything other than HTTP response code 200.

 ## Instructions
 - For simplicity sake, all you have to do to run it is clone this repository using git clone